Your Shell Severance Checklist

 - Determine your expected tax rate for the next few years and look ahead to when you are forced to take required minimum distributions.
 Understanding your tax brackets and managing them in retirement is a huge advantage to ensuring that you're not squandering your wealth by overpaying in taxes.
 In your first few years after retirement, use up lower tax brackets.

-- Consider Roth conversions to move your pre-tax money to Roth money while in low ordinary income tax brackets.
+- Consider timing Roth conversions in the years after your severance to move your pre-tax money to Roth money when you're in lower ordinary-income tax brackets.

 - If you are age 63 (or older), think about Medicare premium taxes.